Staff and Board Members

 Mike Dezube is the CEO of Charles River Data, a data science consulting firm in Boston focused on machine learning, GIS, optimization, and big data.
 After 7.5 years at Google he left to found his own firm putting his two degrees in engineering from Cornell University to use at their fullest extent.

-In his free time Mike’s also a senior data scientist at Mass General Hospital doing academic research – ML for cancer research and large scale analysis for opioid reduction.
-When he’s not diving into data, Mike spends his time woodworking, and of course hiking.
+In his free time, Mike’s also a senior data scientist at Mass General Hospital doing academic research – ML for cancer research and large scale analysis for opioid reduction.
+When he’s not diving into data, Mike spends his time woodworking and, of course, hiking.

 linkedin.com/in/mikedezube